 The safety of jurors is paramount.
-It is crucial to communicate to jurors the steps SCTS has taken to ensure their safety and that social distancing can be observed.
+It is crucial to communicate to jurors the steps SCTS has taken to ensure their safety.
 This will increase the likelihood of jurors attending.
-This needs to be the principle that is at the forefront of all considerations.
-For jurors, SCTS will provide new details of each step in their journey from citation through to the ballot and arriving at court until the oath is administered.
+This needs to be the principle at the forefront of all considerations.
+For jurors, SCTS provide new details of each step in their journey from citation through to the ballot and arriving at court until the oath is administered.